coenm/RepoM/tests/RepoM.Plugin.Misc.Tests/Configuration/VerifiedDocs1/DocsRepositoryActionsTests.DocsRepositoryActionsSettings_RepositoryActionHeidiDatabasesV1.verified.md

-﻿TODO
+﻿Action to list heidi databases and show action menus for them.

 Action specific properties:

 - `key`: Repository key.
-If not provided, the Remote.Origin.Name is used as selector. (optional, evaluated, string)
+If not provided, the repository `Remote.Origin.Name` is used as selector. (optional, string)
-- `executable`: Heidi Sql executable path.
-If not provided, the `TODO` is used. (optional, evaluated, string)
+- `executable`: The absolute path of the Heidi executable.
+If not provided, the default value from the plugin settings is used. (optional, evaluated, string)